Seattle Same Sex Divorce Attorneys to Protect Your Rights

 A few years after that Washington finally moved to allow same sex couples to marry.
 At that time, most domestic partnerships were automatically converted to marriages.
 (There was some exception for senior couples who elected the domestic partnership option instead of marriage to avoid impacting social security and pension benefits.)

 Therefore today many same sex couples are either married by way of a domestic partnership or married directly.
 If the couple is not married, it should be because they have chosen not to be, and would have the same status as any other unmarried couple.
-If you have any concerns or questions about your status, contact your Seattle divorce law firm for advice.

 Special Issues for Same Sex Couples